Search Results for

 • SentSuccess: the file is sent successfully.

-• RelatedEntityId: optional, refer to an application’s Entity Id.
+• RelatedEntityId: optional; refers to an application’s Entity Id.

-• SyncAttempts: the number of upload attempts has been triggered.
+• SyncAttempts: the number of upload attempts that have been triggered.

-• MaxSyncAttempts: the maximum retry times if the file sending is failed.
+• MaxSyncAttempts: the maximum number of retries if sending the file fails.

 • IsAsync: upload immediately or wait in the queue.